 This toggle controls the global automation behavior for your account.- Enabled (On): The system automatically runs the configured AI workflow for every new business verification.

-This feature only functions if you have completed the setup in the AI reviewer configuration section.
+This toggle only works if you have completed the setup in the AI reviewer configuration section below.

-This section serves as the access point for your validation logic.- Action: Click Edit (pencil icon) to open the configuration modal.
+This is the access point for your validation logic.- Click Edit (pencil icon) to open the configuration modal.

-- Purpose: Use this to define your specific comparison rules, data sources, and final decision criteria (e.g., Approve vs. Flag for investigation).
+- Use this to define your comparison rules, data sources, and final decision criteria (e.g. Approve vs. Flag for investigation).

-Requirement: You must configure these rules at least once to enable the Automated AI review toggle above.
+You must configure these rules at least once before you can enable the Automated AI review toggle.

-These tasks instruct the AI to cross-reference user-submitted data against trusted external sources to ensure accuracy.
-You can configure comparisons for the following entities:- Company details
+Instructs the AI to cross-reference user-submitted data against trusted external sources.
+Available entities:- Company details

 - Director details